We chronicle the leading research, shaping events and dynamic spirit of a community of 36,000 students, faculty and staff at the University of Calgary

 UToday is sent to all faculty and staff and external subscribers around 9 a.m. on weekdays as part of the university’s commitment to publish relevant information for our campus community and beyond.
 The email contains the daily news highlights from the UCalgary News network, along with workplace reminders, prominent mentions of UCalgary topic experts in the news media, and other information of interest to the campus community.

 No. Email is the primary preferred method of communication with employees.
-Everyone who is a full- or part-time employee automatically receives it via an Employee Mailman list, which is refreshed daily to ensure accuracy.
+Everyone who is a full- or part-time employee automatically receives it via an Employee Mailman list, which is refreshed regularly to ensure accuracy.
 Employees are automatically subscribed to an email list specific to their employee group; therefore, it is not necessary to subscribe or unsubscribe.
-The list is not managed within University Relations; please contact the Integrated Service Centre at firstname.lastname@example.org or phone (403) 220-5932 if any additional clarification is needed regarding the guidelines for Employee Mailman lists at the university.
+The list is not managed within the Office of Advancement; please contact UService at email@example.com or phone 403.210.9300 if any additional clarification is needed regarding the guidelines for Employee Mailman lists at the university.
 Read the guidelines for Employee Mailman lists.
 The Canadian Anti-Spam Legislation pertains to commercial electronic messages and does not apply to employee/internal communications.